microgenomics/analysisMethods/README.md

 ## Dependencies

 * Bash (comes with Linux and MacOSX)
-* Internet Connection if your csv file contain Genomes ID (gi)
+* Internet connection if your csv file contain Genomes ID (gi)

 ##Usage
 analysisMethods provide three methods for the csv file: